 Solve Additional Problems

 What problem is your blog post solving for the reader?
 Can your idea solve additional problems?
 If so, then write about them in separate posts.
+(Again, it’s all about producing many blog post ideas easily and efficiently.)

-If you are at a recruiting agency, for example, you may write about effective interviewing techniques for an employer.
-That’s a good idea, but it solves only one problem.
 Taking it further, you could then help HR staff and department heads in tackling related yet different problems you know they are facing with their interviews.
 For example, you can also write about how to train employees to be better interviewers or ways to standardize interview evaluations.
 Or, going in a different direction, you can write about how to take those effective interviewing techniques and apply relevant elements of them to enhancing communication among your employees.
 The idea is to hone in on a single persona and solve multiple problems for that person.